Your cart

 • Parfum / Extrait de Parfum 20-40%

-Most perfumes come in either Eau de Toilette or Eau de Parfum concentrations.
+Most perfumes come in Eau de Toilette or Eau de Parfum concentrations.

-You can consult more about this topic in the post " Basic knowledge of perfumes: Perfume concentrations "
+You can find out more about this topic in the post " Basic knowledge of perfumes: Perfume concentrations "

-3. Choose the perfume for the right occasion or season
+3. Choose the perfume for the appropriate occasion or season

-Another important point that you should take into account before buying a perfume is to choose the right perfume for certain occasions and seasons.
+Another important point to consider before buying a perfume is choosing the right perfume for specific occasions and seasons.

-This will largely depend on your lifestyle, your workplace, and the part of the world you live in.
-Daytime fragrances tend to be lighter, citrus, fresh and last less.
-It is normal to associate this type of fragrance with spring and summer.
+This will largely depend on your lifestyle, your workplace, and where you live in the world.
+Daytime fragrances are typically lighter, more citrusy, fresher, and don't last as long.
+It's common to associate these types of fragrances with spring and summer.

-On the other hand, night fragrances are stronger and denser, with "heavier" notes.
-Heavier fragrances are often associated with the fall and winter seasons.
+On the other hand, evening fragrances are stronger and denser, with "heavier" notes.
+Heavier fragrances are often associated with the autumn and winter seasons.

 4. Spray perfume on the skin

 The ideal way to wear perfume is by applying it directly to the skin.
-Perfumery products are made to better interact with our skin and our body heat.
+Perfume products are designed to interact best with our skin and body heat.

-That's why we recommend putting fragrances on the hottest parts of your body, which will produce the best results, and here are six recommended places to spray your perfume:
+That's why we recommend applying fragrances to the warmest parts of your body, which will produce the best results.
+Here are six recommended places to spray your perfume:

 • Spray above the ears